kastle-lab/knowledge-graphs-and-knowledge-networks/people.md

 WSU.
 His research interests include scientific visualization, flow and scientific visualization, virtual environments and display technology, as well as biomedical imaging and visualization.

 * **Wen Zhang** is an assistant professor in the Department of CSE at WSU.
-Her research areas are in- terdisciplinary on IoTs, Deep Reinforcement Learning, Networking, as well as Smart & Connected Systems, with a particular dedication to Energy Harvesting and Embedded Devices.
+Her research areas are interdisciplinary on IoTs, Deep Reinforcement Learning, Networking, as well as Smart & Connected Systems, with a particular dedication to Energy Harvesting and Embedded Devices.

 ## Regional Mentors & Opportunities